 - When seating yourself in the nave, please maintain an empty seat between non-family members.

-- Full masking and social distancing with live streamed services are available in the church hall for parishioners and visitors who feel more comfortable with those precautions.
+- Full masking and social distancing with live streamed services are also available in our "Church Hall Chapel" for parishioners and visitors who feel more comfortable there.

 - We will continue to live stream all services.